1st day – Saturday Mexico City

 8th day – Saturday San Cristóbal de las Casas / Palenque (191 km)

-Departure to Palenque with a stop at the Agua Azul (Blue Water) waterfalls; the trip will last approximately 5 hours on a mountain road and on the road the visitors can enjoy the abudant vegetation of this Chiapanecan (from the State of Chiapas) zone.
+Coffee station in the hotel and early departure to Palenque with a stop in Ocosingo to have breakfast in a local restaurant and at the Agua Azul (Blue Water) waterfalls; the trip will last approximately 5 hours on a mountain road and on the road the visitors can enjoy the abudant vegetation of this Chiapanecan (from the State of Chiapas) zone.
 Arrival at Palenque and check-in at the hotel Villa Mercedes Palenque or similar.

 9th day – Sunday Palenque / Campeche (362 km)